 Swimwear Shopping in Tokyo

-American Eagle’s lingerie and swimwear brand got tons of positive press and even a large boost in sales after it started its #aeriereal campaign and announced that it would no longer Photoshop its models.
+American Eagle’s lingerie and swimwear brand got tons of positive press and even a large boost in sales after it started its #aeriereal campaign and announced that it would no longer photoshop its models.
 It was a smart, media-savvy move that has paid off, but it wouldn’t be enough if the brand didn’t also offer some great products.
-Bikini tops and bottoms are sold separately, with many underwire styles made in bra sizes ranging from A to D cups, which are perfect for ladies who are looking for a little extra support.
-There are also tops inspired by sports bras with strappy backs, which promise to stay put even on the waves or in downward dog.
+Bikini tops and bottoms are sold separately, with many underwire styles made in bra sizes ranging from A to D cups, which are perfect for ladies looking for extra support.
+There are also tops inspired by sports bras with strappy backs, which promise to stay put even on the waves or in downward-dog.
 Prices range from about ¥3,000 to ¥5,000 per piece, but sales are frequent.
-Aerie can be found at American Eagle stores or online.
+Aerie can be found online.

-This Italian legwear and beachwear brand is relatively new to Tokyo, but it’s one you’ll probably want to watch.
-There’s no online shopping available in Japan at this time and the Shinjuku and Omotesando stores don’t carry the brand’s entire vast range, but there are likely enough options that you’ll be able to find something to suit you.
-Many styles are designed specifically for buxom babes, and there is also a fitness-inspired surf collection that is perfect for when you want to do more than just lounge on the beach.
+Calzedonia is an Italian legwear and beachwear brand with both online and in-store shopping.
+While the Shinjuku and Omotesando stores don’t carry the brand’s entire vast range, there are likely enough options that you’ll be able to find something to suit you.
+Many styles are designed specifically for buxom babes, and a fitness-inspired surf collection is perfect for when you want to do more than just lounge on the beach.
 The beautiful, brightly colored beach cover-ups are another bonus that will help you get to and from the water in style.
 Prices start at about ¥2,500 for a simple bikini bottom to ¥11,000 for an elaborately printed one-piece.

 What are your favorite stores for swimwear in Tokyo?
-Did I miss any?
-Let me know in the comments!
+Did we miss any?
+Let us know in the comments!